* Statement of Purpose

 - Must be a current University of Minnesota professional student at the University of Minnesota - Twin Cities or Duluth campuses.

-- Must be a fee-paying member of PSA at the time of application and the event.
+- Must be a fee-paying member of PSG at the time of application and the event.

 - Must have been accepted to present research or other work directly related to your degree program.

-- The presentation at the event must occur after the PSA General Assembly meeting where your application will be considered.
+- The presentation at the event must occur after the PSG Congress meeting where your application will be considered.

 - Students may only receive one Scholarly Grant per academic career.